All Episodes

 Indeed.

-And in this age of confusion, when I started my show, I realized I could start any other geopolitical analysts show where I I read articles from different languages and I try to talk to experts.
+And in this age of confusion, when I started my show, I realized I could start any other geopolitical analyst show where I read articles from different languages and I try to talk to experts.

-Uh I think focusing on my analysis on what they say and my general outlook and perspective on what is to come has to do with uh their predictions, not some kind of, I guess, human analysis that I'm uh trying to come up with.
+I think focusing my analysis on what they say and my general outlook and perspective on what is to come has to do with their predictions, not some kind of, I guess, human analysis that I'm trying to come up with.

-So all the the non-Christians and some of the non-Orthodox Orthodox are gonna be going, that's that's a big claim you're making there, comrade.
+So all the non-Christians and some of the non-Orthodox are going to be going, that's a big claim you're making there, Conrad.

 Show us your stuff.

-What what are the what are these w what are these saints said that has come true?
+What have these saints said that has come true?

 There's so many different ways we can look at it.

-We're gonna talk about the Tsar later on, because I mean this is really interesting.
+We're going to talk about the Tsar later on, because, I mean, this is really interesting.

 It was indeed an occult.